 Now, I hope, the leader isn’t orchestrating these challenges without telling the incumbents.
 I believe the leader has a right to organize such challenges, I just think that the honourable way to do it is to tell the incumbents that he, the leader, doesn’t think they fit well within his caucus and he hopes that someone more suitable will emerge as the candidate in Upper Overshoe, SK or wherever.

-I have been critical of some of the candidates named in the story and I, personally, would not be sorry to see a CPC caucus with e.g. Cheryl Gallant and Brad Trost because their views on many issues are far away from mine … that doesn’t make them bad Conservatives, just not my kind of Conservatives.
+I have been critical of some of the candidates named in the story and I, personally, would not be sorry to see a CPC caucus without e.g. Cheryl Gallant and Brad Trost because their views on many issues are far away from mine … that doesn’t make them bad Conservatives, just not my kind of Conservatives.
 Perhaps Andrew Scheer feels the same way, I don’t know.

 What I do know, at least what I am 99.9% certain about, is that a party that has an open, fair nomination process is likely to be stronger than one which hand-picks candidates and “parachutes” them into safe ridings.
 Further, I don’t think any person, not even the leader himself or herself, should ever be “free” from a challenge.
 But I also believe that the Conservative Party should have a public manifesto, updated annually, after each policy convention, with each prospective Conservative candidate must agree and sign that manifesto, as a solemn promise to support it, before entering his or her name for consideration as a candidate.
 In other words, I believe that each candidate must sign on to a statement of Conservative principles and plans and promises before being considered as a Conservative candidate.
 I would hope that manifesto would, at the very least, not even mention some of the “hot button’ issues that bedevil Conservatives or, better, actually come out and say that the Party will not seek to reopen settled social policy issues like abortion or same sex marriage or adoption.